OTL/rosruby/README.md

 ---------------
 Install ROS and ruby first.
 ROS document is [http://ros.org/wiki/ROS/Installation](http://ros.org/wiki/ROS/Installation) .

-Please use catkin, to install rosruby.
+Please use catkin to install rosruby.
 If you have not catkin_ws yet, please read [this wiki](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).

 ````bash